camunda/camunda-docs/versioned_docs/version-8.2/self-managed/zeebe-deployment/operations/health.md

 - Is able to respond to requests within a defined timeout
 - Is aware of other nodes in the cluster
 - Is aware of leaders for partitions
+- All its partitions are healthy

+The gateway is degraded if it:

+- Started successfully
+- Has sufficient free memory and disk space to work with
+- Is able to respond to requests within a defined timeout
+- Is aware of other nodes in the cluster
+- Is aware of leaders for partitions
+- At least one partition is healthy

 ### Startup probe